Email FacebookTwitterMenu burgerClose thin

 What Is an Annuity?

-An annuity is a contract that you buy, typically from a life insurance company or a similarly-situated financial institution.
-The contract allows you to make one or more up-front payments, in exchange for which you receive a guaranteed series of payments over a set period of time.
-The payments are based on your annuity’s interest rate, so that by the end of the contract’s repayment period you collect back more than you paid in.
+An annuity is a contract that you buy from a life insurance company or financial institution.
+You make one or more upfront payments in exchange for a guaranteed series of payments distributed over a set period of time.
+These payments are based on your annuity’s interest rate, so by the end of the contract’s repayment period, you will have collected more than your initial principal.

-There are many different kinds of annuities.
+There are many different types of annuities.
 Some, for example, may offer fixed interest rates while others offer a variable rate of return.
-Some annuities set their payments in advance, while others pay based on the market at the time of repayment.
-And some annuities issue payments over a set period of time, for example five or 10 years, while others guarantee payments for the rest of your life.
+Some annuities set their payments in advance, while others pay based on the market at time of repayment.
+There are also some annuities that issue payments over a set period of time, such as five or 10 years, while others guarantee payments for the rest of your life.

 Lifetime annuities are a popular asset for retirement investing.
-With a fixed, lifetime annuity you can receive a defined income stream throughout retirement.
-While the lack of growth means your annuity payments won’t keep up with inflation, this still provides a sense of security that few (if any) other retirement assets can match outside of a pension plan.
+With a fixed lifetime annuity, you can receive a defined income stream throughout retirement.
+While the lack of growth means your annuity payments won’t keep up with rising inflation, they still provide a sense of security that few other retirement assets can match outside of a pension plan

 What Is an Immediate Annuity?

-Immediate annuities are bought with one lump-sum payment and the contract begins issuing payments within 12 months of purchase.
-Depending on the annuity you might be able to add more money to the contract during that 12-month period, but most people pay for the entire annuity up front.
+Immediate annuities are bought with one lump-sum payment, and the contract begins issuing payments within 12 months of purchase.
+Depending on the specific annuity, you may be able to add more money to the contract during that 12-month period.
+However, most people pay for the entire annuity upfront.

-For retirees, this is a product that you generally purchase at time of retirement, cashing out a portion of your portfolio to pay for an immediate stream of income.
+For retirees, this is typically a purchase made when you retire, allowing you to cash out a portion of your portfolio to pay for an immediate stream of retirement income

 What Is a Deferred Annuity?

 Deferred annuities are contracts that do not begin to make payments until more than 12 months after purchase.
-While you can still use these as short-term contracts (for example, an annuity that begins payment 13 months after purchase would be considered a deferred annuity), most investors use these as long-term investment assets.
+You can still use these as short-term contracts; for example, an annuity that begins payment 13 months after purchase would be considered a deferred annuity.
+However, most investors use these as long-term investment assets.

 For retirees, deferred annuities are generally part of a long-term retirement plan.
-Households will invest during their working lives, building up value in the annuity’s portfolio, and then trigger repayment upon retirement.
-If you purchase a qualified annuity, you can invest in this contract with pre-tax funds.
+Households will invest during their working years, allowing them to build up value in the annuity’s portfolio.
+They then can initiate repayment upon retirement.

 A senior consulting a financial advisor about the benefits and drawbacks of annuities.